 Closing Date (proposals due): October 2, 2014 (5:00 pm EST)

 Standard Period of Performance: June 1, 2015 through January 31, 2016

 Eligible Applicants: Small businesses (generally, those with under 500 employees).
 Universities, nonprofits and others can serve as subcontractors.

-If you are interested in applying for grant funding or learning more about the SBIR program, please contact Morrison Consultant Stacy Kennedy at firstname.lastname@example.org or 530-893-4764, ext.
-203, or any member of the Morrison team.
+If you are interested in applying for grant funding or learning more about the SBIR program, please contact the Morrison Grants Team by email at email@example.com or call us at 530-893-4764.
 We have also posted extended information on the program here.

 With Morrison’s overall grant success rate of more than 80% and our expertise working with competitive grant programs since our founding in 2002, we can help you maximize the competiveness your USDA SBIR grant application.

 Morrison provides business valuations,business planning (including budgeting, cash flow forecasting, strategic planning), feasibility studies, interim executive CFO services, competitive grant writing, recruitment, and special projects that don't fit into any conventional category.
 Contact us here for more information.